giri3sg/auto-comment-jira-link/README.md

 Install this app and never bother to copy paste the link every time

 ## setup
+1. Create a privatekey file and containing private key from newly created github app
+2. Create .env file from .env.example file
+3. Link the privatekey in .env file
+4. Deploy

+## usage
 create a file in your repo under .github/jira-comment-app.yml with following config
 ```shell
 active: true